MerlinR/Hexital/README.md

 Simple useful Candle pattern recognition, such as Doji, hammer, etc
 - Doji
 - Hammer

+## Candlestick Types
+Hexital can also automatically convert Candlesticks into specific types, such as:
+- Heikin-Ashi

 ## Candlestick Movements
 Simple useful Candle Anaylsis methods such as those in [Pine Scripting](https://www.tradingview.com/pine-script-reference/v5/)